xuchunyang/flycheck/doc/user/flycheck-versus-flymake.rst

 Multiple syntax checkers per buffer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Flymake** can only use a single syntax checker per buffer.
-Effectively, the
-user can only use a single tool to check a buffer, for instance either PHP Mess
-Detector or PHP CheckStyle.
-Third party extensions to Flycheck work around this
-limitation by supplying custom shell scripts to call multiple syntax checking
-tools at once.
+**Flymake** will use all the backends added to the
+`flymake-diagnostic-functions` hook to check a buffer; all backends are started
+at the same time, but errors are reported in the buffer as soon as a backend
+returns them.

-**Flycheck** can easily apply multiple syntax checkers per buffer.
-For
+**Flycheck** can also apply multiple syntax checkers per buffer, but in sequence
-instance, Flycheck will check PHP files with PHP CLI first to find syntax
+rather than concurrently.
+For instance, Flycheck will check PHP files with PHP
-errors, then with PHP MessDetector to additionally find idiomatic and semantic
+CLI first to find syntax errors, then with PHP MessDetector to additionally find
-errors, and eventually with PHP CheckStyle to find stylistic errors.
-The user
+idiomatic and semantic errors, and eventually with PHP CheckStyle to find
-will see all errors reported by all of these utilities in the buffer.
+stylistic errors.
+The user will see all errors reported by all of these tools
+in the buffer.
+However, if the first checker reported at least one error, then
+the subsequent checkers would not be run.

 Errors
 ------